 Study Like a Genius – this e-book will teach your teen how to create a study plan (so they actually study) and introduce multiple study strategies.

 2019-2020 Student Planner – if you need a printable planner RIGHT now, this is the one for you.
 It contains monthly and weekly dated calendars, space to track goals and assignments, and monthly notes pages.

 Study Smarter – this online course has it all.
 I will teach your teen how to use a planner, create a study plan, take notes effectively, and use multiple study strategies.
 To make it even better, I throw in the 2018-2019 Student Planner as a bonus!

 A gift card to Amazon, iTunes, or the Google Play store is great.
 Just don’t expect them to buy music – this is for apps, preferably educational.
 You can gift individual apps, if you want to make sure the money is spent wisely.

 While not my favorite place to study, coffee shops are a decent alternative.
 Plus, who doesn’t need that sweet, sweet caffeine sometimes?

 If you’re looking for more help, sign up for my free resource library.
 Check out all my resources for students and parents on organization, study skills, and test prep.

-Hopefully, these suggestions will help you pick out Christmas gift for teens that they will enjoy AND will help them become better students.
+Hopefully, these suggestions will help you pick out Christmas gifts for teens that they will enjoy AND will help them become better students.
 Happy Shopping!

-Which items do you think will be the most useful for your teen?
+Which items do you think will be the most useful Christmas gifts for your teen?
 Let me know in the comments below!